Ricardo P. Lloyd: Career

 Lloyd has a number of further credits.
 He worked on Creation Theatre Company's The Time Machine: A Virtual Reality (2020) in the West End.
 Lloyd performed at the Lyric Theatre as part of the Evolution festival (2020).
 He also starred in the documentary film Arts hole (2020), which he co-produced with Wendy Richardson and Tara Dominick.
 Lloyd appeared in Kar-go's promotional video for autonomous delivery UK launch (2020).

 In 2021, Lloyd wrote, acted, produced and filmed his own short film titled Call It A Problem, to inspire youth and the community during the COVID-19 pandemic, teaming up with charities The People's FC and Teviot Rangers JFC.

 Lloyd starred in the short film Con-Spiracies (2021), produced by the National Film and Television School, where he played lead character Jaden.
 He also performed a monologue to a select audience for the virtual event My Story, My Monologue hosted by BlackRock with thousands of employees watching.

 In January 2022, it was announced that Lloyd would narrate the Audiobook of the crime novel Silenced by Jennie Ensor.

 On Saturday, 9 April 2022, Lloyd played John Blanke at the National Maritime Museum part of the Caribbean Takeover celebrating black history.
 The event was an opportunity for visitors to discover the fusion of cultures from Africa, the Caribbean and Britain.
 It was the first time in the museum's history that an event was held of that magnitude celebrating black history.
 Lloyd was joined by other notable public figures including ITV The Chase's Shaun Wallace, as well as Leroy Logan.

 In 2022, Lloyd played the lead character Johnny Smythe in the Docudrama Flying for Britain.
 The film follows Johnny's journey to recruitment into the wartime RAF and his experiences of combat flying as the navigator of a Stirling Bomber.
-The project was produced in patnership with Royal Airforce Museum and National Lottery Heritage Fund.
+The project was produced in partnership with Royal Airforce Museum and National Lottery Heritage Fund.

+Lloyd was cast as lead character, Rapstar, in a Comedy short written by model Eunice Olumide commissioned by the BBC.

+In April 2023, Lloyd portrayed George Augustus Polgreen, performing for the second time at the National Maritime Museum, for the second year of the Caribbean Takeover.